To all our beloved patients at Madison No Fear Dentistry,

 If you're receiving care during the Corona Virus pandemic we want you to be aware of some of the added safety precautions we have taken to help keep you safe while in our office.

-For a quick recap here are a few of the things that will be noticeably different during your visit.
+For a quick recap here are a few of the things that will be noticeably different during your visit to include the most recent order published by Dane Public Health on July 13:

-All patients will remain in their vehicle or outside of the building to text or call to check-in.
+All patients will remain in their vehicle or outside of the building while texting or calling to check-in.

 Upon texting or calling to check-in you will receive a digital COVID pre-screening form to fill out before entering our building.
 (If you do not have a smart device let our front desk team know when calling to check-in)